Pregnant Lyft driver stabbed to death by passenger, police say

 Kristina Howato, 39, was in her third trimester of pregnancy and working for Lyft when she dropped off the suspect, Fabian Durazo, at an apartment complex early Sunday morning, police in Tempe said in a statement.

-Police responded to a call for about a stabbing at around 1:15 a.m.
-Sunday and arrived at the scene to find Howato with multiple stab wounds, the statement said.
+Police responded to a call about a stabbing at around 1:15 a.m.
+Sunday and arrived at the scene to find Howato with multiple stab wounds, Elcock said.

 She was taken to a hospital where she and her unborn baby were pronounced dead.